railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 .. index::
    single: module; sale_supplier_direct_delivery

-.. tip :: Delivery from the Supplier or to the Customer

-    The :mod:`sale_supplier_direct_delivery` module enables you to deliver the product directly from the supplier to the customer.
-At the time of writing, this module is in ``extra-addons``.
-    The logic that the product follows is configured individually for each product and affects only products marked ``Make to Order``.

 This mode does not always makes sense.
 Each order is processed immediately when confirmed.
 So if an order is to be delivered in three months, the scheduler will reserve goods in stock for each order once